-A heavy duty, natural & synthetic fibre virgin rubber compound is used for all of our rubber tracks & pads.
+A heavy-duty, natural & synthetic fiber virgin rubber compound is used for all of our rubber tracks & pads.

 Our rubber tracks (excluding the ASV rubber track range ) are manufactured using a precision fitted steel core bar and continuously wound, high tensile steel cable.
 ASV rubber tracks are manufactured using a non-steel, kevlar belt core for greater durability and reduced stretching.